 Some UM policies include a physical contact requirement, meaning the hit-and-run vehicle must have actually struck your car for coverage to apply.
 This requirement exists to prevent fraudulent phantom-vehicle claims.
 Review your policy declarations page carefully.
 Missouri courts have addressed this requirement in several cases, and an attorney familiar with local UM litigation will know whether your facts and policy support a claim even in close calls.

-What Your Insurer Will Not Tell You
+What Your Insurer Won’t Tell You

 When you file a UM claim, your own insurance company is the one paying, which means they have a financial interest in minimizing your recovery.
 They may claim your injuries are not as serious as documented, argue that the accident happened differently, or drag out the process hoping you will accept a low settlement.
 Having an attorney who understands UM litigation puts you on equal footing.